 Understanding The Costs Behind Conveyancing

-Whether you’re buying or selling a property, conveyancing is a necessary process for most homeowners looking to transfer the title of a property.
-Conveyancing can be a confusing process to understand however there are easy ways of getting to know the processes within the service.
-Finding out about the costs behind conveyancing will give you a clear breakdown of the service since you’ll know each step of the processes involved in your average solicitor’s workload.
-At Harrison’s Solicitors, you can count on us to guide you through the process of buying, selling, re-mortgaging or transferring the ownership of your property.
+Whether you’re buying or selling a property, conveyancing is necessary for most homeowners looking to transfer the title of a property.
+Conveyancing can be a confusing process to understand.
+However, there are easy ways of getting to know the processes within the service.
+Finding out the costs behind conveyancing will give you a clear breakdown of the service since you’ll see each step of the processes involved in your average solicitor’s workload.
+At Harrison’s Solicitors, you can count on us to guide you through buying, selling, re-mortgaging or transferring the ownership of your property.

 What are conveyancing fees?

-Conveyancing fees encompass the amount you’ll pay to ensure the legal aspects of buying, selling or transferring a title of a property are managed correctly.
-The cost of conveyancing can be broken down into two parts, the legal fees (this is the fee that the conveyancer charges), and the disbursements (what third parties charge for certain services like searches).
-Depending on the type of property and the location, there may be more ancillary searches/checks that are required to ensure the property is sound and that a contract can be written up.
+Conveyancing fees encompass the amount you’ll pay to ensure the legal aspects of buying, selling or transferring a property title are managed correctly.
+The cost of conveyancing can be broken down into two parts, the legal fees (the fee that the conveyancer charges) and the disbursements (what third parties charge for certain services like searches).
+Depending on the type of property and the location, more ancillary searches/checks may be required to ensure the property is sound and that a contract can be written up.

 Why Do I Need A Conveyancer?

-You need a conveyancer because there are numerous complications that come with the selling and buying of property and thus it is important to use a good lawyer to ensure the process goes through as smoothly as possible.
-There are many rules to be followed to ensure money laundering and property fraud does not occur and firms of solicitors are set up to comply with such rules.
-Even without a lender involved, there are many processes and checks to be carried out and a layperson simply does not have the legal authority to comply with all the rules and procedures.
-It is the job of your solicitor or conveyancing lawyer to liaise with the solicitor of the other party to ensure the paperwork is in order to ensure the property is transferred in to or out of your name correctly.
+Even without a lender involved, many processes and checks must be carried out, and a layperson does not have the legal authority to comply with all the rules and procedures.
+Therefore, it is the job of your solicitor or conveyancing lawyer to liaise with the solicitor of the other party to ensure the paperwork is provided and the property is transferred into or out of your name correctly.

 How Does The Conveyancing Process Work?

 Once you’ve appointed a conveyancer, they will draw up a draft contract or terms of engagement with you, setting out their charges and deposits required.
-The conveyancing process on average takes 10-12 weeks to complete.
+The conveyancing process, on average, takes 10-12 weeks to complete.
 The timescale, however, may vary depending on financial or legal factors.
-On the rare occasion where a buyer does not require a mortgage, the transaction can be completed a lot sooner.
+For example, on the rare occasion when a buyer does not require a mortgage, the transaction can be completed a lot sooner.

 If you are a buyer, your solicitor will need the address and price of the property, what is included in the sale, how you will be paying the purchase price and when you want to move in.
 If you are selling, your solicitor will need the deeds, contact details of your lender and the date you want to complete.